project-meucci/thimm.github.io/docs/Farmerama/69-cop-26-glasgow-growing-participatory-action-research-and-migrant-worker-solidarity.md

 ---
-title: 69: COP 26: Glasgow growing, participatory action research and migrant worker solidarity
+title: 69 Cop 26 Glasgow Growing Participatory Action Research And Migrant Worker Solidarity
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2021-11-28)